-New on the blogTake a look at my latest posts
+New on the blogHave a look at my latest posts

-There is this one point in the year when I open the window in the morning and think: this isn’t spring any more.
+There’s that one point in the year when I open the window in the morning and think: this isn’t spring anymore.
 This is already summer.
 The air smells different, the light falls differently, the birds sound different.
-That’s exactly when I fetch the summer box from the attic – and take an afternoon to give the house a new outfit.
+That’s exactly when I fetch the summer box from the attic – and take an afternoon to give the house a fresh outfit.

 Summery still life with beach-house cushion, Le Jardinier mug and lantern

-Really, that’s all it takes.
-An afternoon, a few well-aimed touches, a bit of box-shuffling – and suddenly the whole home feels like summer.
+Really, that’s all it is.
+An afternoon, a few deliberate touches, a bit of shuffling boxes around – and suddenly the whole home feels like summer.

 What has to go · the winter things disappear

-First, the heavy things disappear.
-The thick wool throws from the sofa, the tweed cushions from the armchair, the fir wreaths from the buffet – everything moves into the big drawer under the bed.
-I swap the curtains for a light linen version, the checked cushions go away, heavy candle scents too.
-It really makes a difference.
-The living room breathes a proper sigh of relief.
+First the heavy things go.
+The thick wool throws off the sofa, the tweed cushions off the armchair, the fir wreaths out of the dresser – everything moves into the big drawer under the bed.
+I swap the curtains for a light linen version, the checked cushions go away, heavy candle scent too.
+It really does make a difference.
+The living room properly breathes a sigh of relief.

-The spring tulips still standing in the jugs on top of the buffet I gradually replace with white hydrangeas from the garden.
+The spring tulips still standing in the jugs on top of the dresser I gradually replace with white hydrangeas from the garden.
 They last forever in the vase and simply look so summery.

 What comes in · unpacking the summer box

-And then the nicer part begins.
-Every year the same favourites come out at my place – over the years I’ve learned which pieces simply work again and again.
+And then the lovelier part begins.
+The same favourites come out every year at my place – over the years I’ve noticed which pieces simply work again and again.

-Maritime detail decor with lighthouse vase, candle and basket
+Coastal detail decor with a lighthouse vase, candle and basket

 My summer favourites